DWDMobile/Week-4-Image-Capture-Example/README.md

-A basic example of using Phonegao to capture and display an image
+A basic example of using Phonegap to capture and display an image